 Black Eyed Peas Boom, Boom, Pow and Gotta Feeling

 I saw the members of the band for the first time and realized they were something special.
-The following week, I did a little research and discovered it was the first single to score one million downloads in the UK.
+The following week, I did a little research and discovered their song was the first single to score one million downloads in the UK.

-I was flabbergasted that I didn’t know anything about the band called Black Eye Peas.
-I was too busy working out and sweating to get all crazy about a Techno group.
-Inevitably though, my daughter was bewitched with “I Gotta Feeling,” downloaded the song on to her device, and constantly listening to the electronic tinkles of will.i.am, Fergie, Taboo, and apl.de.ap.
+Inevitably though, my daughter was bewitched with “I Gotta Feeling.”
+She downloaded the song onto her device and listened non-stop.
+The electronic tinkles of will.i.am, Fergie, Taboo, and apl.de.ap played on and on.
 The Peas now had my full attention, and I never missed their Techno songs during my workout classes.

-I did more research and discovered that the Peas were initially identified as an American hip-hop group.
+I continued my research and discovered that the Peas arrived, initially, identified as an American hip-hop group.
 When they released “,” followers tweeted they turned to Techno.
 The artists are rapper will.i.am, who is also a multi-instrumentalist, rappers Taboo and apl.de.ap, and singer, sometimes rapper Fergie.
-From 2003 when the group released of Elephunk, their albums and singles sold well over 27 million worldwide.
+From 2003 when the group released Elephunk, their albums and singles sold well over 27 million worldwide.
 Boom Boom Pow

 Can you recall "Where Is the Love?"
 The band’s first hit song.
 It topped well beyond ten charts.
-"My Humps" and "Don't Phunk with My Heart” where the two hit singles that followed their later album called Monkey Business.
+"My Humps" and "Don't Phunk with My Heart” were the two hit singles that followed their album called Monkey Business.

 The group kept getting better and better.
 By 2009, the foursome did something rare.
 They held the #1 and #2 places at the same time with "Boom Boom Pow" and "I Gotta Feeling" on Billboard’s Hot 100 Chart.

 The foursome’s accomplishments continued with "Meet Me Halfway" on The E.N.D. album reaching parallel success with their other songs.
-The song stayed #1 for 30 successive weeks and has never been matched.
+The song stayed #1 for 30 straight weeks.
+The first song in music history accomplished the ranking.

-The Black Eye Peas experienced quite a few makeovers prior to becoming a celebrated phenomenon that gets invited to perform at the Super Bowl halftime show.
+The Black Eye Peas went through several makeovers before becoming a phenomenon that gets invited to perform at the Super Bowl halftime show.
 Both will.i.am and apl.de.ap belonged to a group named Atban Klann.
 They hooked up while in the eighth grade when they used their real names, William Adams and Allan Pineda.
 Together they rapped and performed covering Los Angeles.

 A friend, Dante Santiago, joined them and called themselves Atban Klann.
 They recorded their inaugural album called Grass Roots.
 But, it never hit the streets because the producer passed away.
 Atban Klann reorganized and relevantly renamed themselves Black Eyed Pods, subsequently, Black Eyed Peas.

-Dante Santiago was no longer with the group and Jaime Gomez (Taboo) replaced him.
-Along came Kim Hill who developed into their long-lasting background singer.
-Interestingly, their hit single on their "Joints & Jam" album can be heard in Warren Beatty’s political movie, Bulworth.
+Dante Santiago was no longer with the group, and Jaime Gomez (Taboo) replaced him.
+Along came Kim Hill, who developed into their long-lasting background singer.
+Interestingly, their hit single on their "Joints & Jam" album plays in Warren Beatty’s political movie, Bulworth.

 Which Song is Your Favorite Black Eye Peas Song?

-The Black Eye Peas experienced quite a few makeovers prior to becoming a celebrated phenomenon that gets invited to perform at the Super Bowl halftime show.
+The Black Eye Peas transformed several times before they became a celebrated phenomenon.
+Then, the band gets invited to perform at the Super Bowl halftime show.

-Most recent reports from Billboard says Fergie is now soloing and the group as a whole say it’s okay.
-She wants to spread her talent and make a name for herself.
+Most recent reports from Billboard say Fergie is now soloing, and the group, as a whole, says it’s okay.
+She wants to spread her talent, and make a name for herself.
 Both Fergie and the group have got a feeling that they will be together again through the boom, boom pow of the music business.

-The band's newest single "Street Livin" came as a surprise to the fans because it was released without warning along with eight years of waiting for a new song from the band.
+The band's single "Street Livin" came as a surprise to the fans because they released it without warning along with eight years of waiting for a new song from the band.
 The song is nothing like their earlier songs.
-The video offers a sense of foreboding with images of society's sore spots.
-It's been reported the song is related to the Peas' new comic book Masters of the Sun: The Zombie Chronicles.
+The video offers a sense of foreboding with images of society's trouble spots.
+It's reported the song is related to the Peas' new comic book Masters of the Sun: The Zombie Chronicles.

 © 2018 Kenna McHugh